Kimbrel looking to bounce back after tough debut with Cubs - WHIZ News

 But the biggest key for Kimbrel could be his command of his off-speed stuff.

-“The better I can control those, the better it makes my fastball,” he said.
+“The better I can control those, the better it makes my fastball,” said Kimbrel, who surrendered a homer to Willson Contreras during an intrasquad game Tuesday.
 “So I would honestly say controlling the curveball in the zone and keeping it down is really, it’s only going to make my fastball play better.”

 Jay Cohen can be reached at https://twitter.com/jcohenap